The Fed didn’t cut interest rates this month. Here are 12 key money moves to make

 “Building a rainy day fund is really important, even if the interest rate you’re earning on those funds is lower than the inflation rate,” says Mike Schenk, deputy chief advocacy officer at the Credit Union National Association.
 “Put a little bit into a savings account over time, and before you know it, you’ll have a chunk of savings that can give you a better night’s sleep at the very least.”

 If you already have at least six to nine months’ worth of expenses stashed away in a savings account and don’t mind locking away your cash, a CD might be a strong — and safe — way to add some yield to your portfolio of investments, including for retirees.
-There’s no monetary benefit to waiting to lock one in, McBride says.
+CD yields are fixed, meaning savers hold onto the rate until maturity, even if the Fed starts cutting borrowing costs again.

 “Now is the time to lock in high-yielding CDs,” McBride says.
 “There is no advantage to waiting, as yields will trend lower as we get closer to the first Fed rate cut and accelerate further the longer you wait.”